ngageoint/social-media-picture-explorer-ui/README.md

 The app is currently structured into 4 main areas.

 ##1.
 3D Clusterer
-The 3D clusterer takes a file of media data with 3d coordinates called imdata3d.txt stored in the images directory.
+The 3D clusterer takes a file of media data with 3d coordinates and displayed via threejs.
-The format of the file is filename\txcoord\tycoord\tzcoord\n.
-The media is read in from the mediaFactory.js and displayed via threejs.
 Media is highlighted according to a distance algorithm that takes in account the distance of the camera from the origin and the distance of the media from the mouse and each other.
 Media can be selected by double clicking when it ise highlighted.
 When clicking Geo, your selected items are carried over to the geographic view and a represented geographically.

+Images are read from a file called imdata3d.txt stored in the images directory The format of the file is below:
+1. filename
+2. xcoord
+3. ycoord
+4. zcoord

+The records are delimited by tabs and each line is delimted by a new line.
+The media is read in from the mediaFactory.js

 ![alt tag](https://github.com/ngageoint/social-media-explorer-ui/blob/master/docs/3d-cluster-view.png)